How to Upload an Adobe Font to Your Squarespace Website (Step-by-Step Guide)

 Squarespace code injection header box

-Step 4: Tell your website how you want to use the font with CSS
+Step 4: Tell Squarespace how you want to use the font with CSS

 Now we need to assign the font to a heading or paragraph text.